crinklywrappr/pocketsmith-api/README.md

 # Limitations

-## Unsupported user time-zones

-Pocketsmith reports user time-zones using a format that `clj-time` doesn't understand.
-For example: `Central Time (US & Canada)` instead of `America/Chicago`.
-Until that changes, or a workaround is added, `pocketsmith-api` will be unable to report date-times in the user's time-zone.

 ## Unsupported currencies

 `clojurewerkz/money` supports most of the (currently) 175 currencies pocketsmith knows about.
 If you need support for one of the following currencies, then you will need to roll your own.